alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

 Add a new route
 ---------------
-Be sure your deploy bundle's **routing.yml** file is imported in the app's **routing.yml** configuration, otherway import it as follows:
+Be sure your deploy bundles **routing.yml** file is imported in the apps **routing.yml** configuration, otherwise import it as follows:

 .. code:: text